yamininelluri/Automatic-resume-job-submit-pro/README.md

-# Automatic Resume Job Submit
+# Automatic Resume Job Submit Project

-This project automates the submission of resumes for job applications.
+This project helps in submitting resumes for job applications automatically.

+## Features
+- User authentication
+- Resume creation and management
+- Job search and application management

-## Getting Started
+## Installation

-Instructions to set up the project.
+1. Clone the repo
+2. Install dependencies with `npm install`
+3. Set up your `.env` file

-## License
+## Usage

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Run the backend server with `node backend/server.js` and the frontend with `npm start` in the frontend directory.